chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 You see, the idea was to distract the pawn and move it away from the center so that white's king pawn could move two squares forward.
 Also notice that the white bishop on F1 could also capture the black pawn on C4 next turn, but not so fast, first, black has to choose their next move.
 The only problem is that there really is no good way for black to stop white from taking their pawn with the bishop.
 If they try to protect it with another pawn, things can turn out badly.
 Sooner or later white will capture back the C4 pawn with the bishop and if black tries to stop it, they will only lose more pieces.

-My best advice is that if you accept the Queen's Gambit, also accept that you will lose this pawn and don't try to defend it with by moving the b7 pawn to b5.
+My best advice is that if you accept the Queen's Gambit, also accept that you will lose this pawn and don't try to defend it by moving the b7 pawn to b5.
 This has never worked out well for my opponents.
 Do not let the sequence of the following images happen to you!

 ![d4-d5-c4-dxc4-e4-b5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-d5-c4-e4-b5.png)